Wild Card Series: Wild Card Game (2012–2019, 2021)

+Wild Card Series (2020, 2022–present)

 For the 2020 postseason, following a shortened 60-game regular season due to the COVID-19 pandemic, MLB held a one-off Wild Card Series with eight teams in each league, thus a total of 16 playoff teams.
 Division champions were seeded 1–3 by record, the second-place teams seeded 4–6 by record, and the two teams with the next-best records were seeded seventh and eighth.
 Matchups were contested as best-of-three series rather than individual games.

-MLB returned to the previous format of one Wild Card Game per league for the 2021 postseason, before it changed to two best-of-three Wild Card series per league the next year.
+MLB returned to the previous format of one Wild Card Game per league for the 2021 postseason.
+Starting with the 2022 postseason, MLB added a third wild card team in each league.
+In the current format of the Wild Card Series, the top two division winners in each league receive a bye to the Division Series, while the lowest-seeded division winner and three wild card teams play in this round.
+A best-of-three series takes place, with the higher seed hosting all three games.
+Due to the expansion of the postseason beginning in 2022, the regular season tie-breaker game format has been eliminated.

 As of the beginning of the 2024 postseason, 29 of the 30 MLB franchises have reached the Wild Card round of the postseason (either a Wild Card Game or the Wild Card Series).
-The New York Yankees and the Tampa Bay Rays each have the most appearances with five, and have the most wins during the Wild Card round with three each.
-The Milwaukee Brewers, the Athletics, the St. Louis Cardinals and the Toronto Blue Jays each have the most losses during the Wild Card round, with three each.
+The New York Yankees have the most appearances with seven, and have the most wins during the Wild Card round with four.
+The Milwaukee Brewers have the most losses during the Wild Card round, with four.
 The Los Angeles Angels are the only franchise that has never played in the Wild Card round.

 The 2014 San Francisco Giants won the National League Wild Card Game and went on to win that season's World Series.